tyismeAtPenn/angr/README.md

-# Project Report: Applying Redundant State Detection Techniques to Angr
+# Applying Redundant State Detection Techniques to Angr

 This project aims to enhance the angr binary analysis framework by incorporating redundant state detection techniques.
 Redundant state detection plays a crucial role in improving the efficiency and precision of symbolic execution engines.
 The project reimplements the redundant state detection algorithms and integrates them into the angr framework, to be more specific, exploration techniques, to optimize its performance on generating the inputs to increase the coverage.